kvantas/emyweather/README.md

 version](https://img.shields.io/badge/R%3E%3D-3.4.0-6666ff.svg)](https://cran.r-project.org/)
 [![packageversion](https://img.shields.io/badge/Package%20version-0.1.0-orange.svg?style=flat-square)](https://github.com/kvantas/emyweather)

+This package contains climatic data from the Greek National Meteorological Service, as well as a number of useful other related data sets.

 The climatic data are taken from the Greek National Meteorological Service and come from 21 weather stations, with a time step of 3 hours.
 The time period is from 1975 to 2004.
 The variables are: air pressure, temperature (dry, wet, max and min), relative humidity, wind (direction and speed), visibility, total cloud amount and precipitation.
 These time series are not checked for consistency or errors.

 ## Data sources